OS-SFT/Taxonomy-Mappings-Library/Industry Classification Taxonomies/SICS/README.md

 **Navigate: [Become a partner?](https://github.com/OS-SFT/06-COLLABORATORS-PARTNERS)** **...
 Or ...
 [See the Taxonomy Library?](https://github.com/orgs/OS-SFT/projects/2)**

-# SICS: Sustainable Industry Classification System (by SASB)
+# SICS: Sustainable Industry Classification System

 ## Project Summary

-Single taxonomy for the SICS industry classification system.
+Single taxonomy for the SICS industry classification system published by SASB.
 - Taxonomy Files: See files within this repository
 - Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/ErWrLSM6SXtrucC7v4J0qtSpS5nLuvcs) to view an interactive version of the taxonomy
 - Research: See [below](https://github.com/OS-SFT/Taxonomy-Mappings-Library/tree/main/Industry%20Classification%20Taxonomies/SICS#further-commentary) for further commentary. **Please note that additional future research on this topic is to be added by OS-SFT Contributing Partners.**